 God in Schools - Our Primary Program Mission

-Teaching the historical significance religion has played in American and Florida history in public schools, now the principal place of reeducation and concentration on collectivist dogma of America's children, will help regain for present and our future generations a life of freedom under law, as opposed to subjection to the arbitrary will of human authorities.
+Public schools are now the principal place of reeducation and concentration on collectivist dogma of America's children.
+Teaching the historical significance religion has played in American and Florida history in public schools will help regain, for present and future generations, a life of freedom under law, as opposed to subjection to the arbitrary will of human authorities.